varsha7104/intervie-w-questions-/tensorflow/interview.md

 once a computation graph is defined we can perform those operation to obtain results of computation.
 ## 7) mention api used outside the tensorflow
-A) TFLearn : Neural network creation and training quickly TensorLayer : dl and reinforcement learning library built on tensor flow sonnet : for building complicated neural networks
+A) TFLearn : Neural network creation and training quickly

+TensorLayer : dl and reinforcement learning library built on tensor flow sonnet : for building complicated neural networks
+## 8) tensor flow graph
+ a) nodes : it represent  computation or  operations to be performed
+ b) edges:they carry output of the operation
+ c) operations: take i/p as tensor and o/p a tensor